DemmyDemon/go-fishing/README.md

 [Kenney to the rescue!](https://kenney.nl/assets/fish-pack)

-Hopefully, I will manage to retail the *feel* of `paradise-fishing` with the new graphics.
+Hopefully, I will manage to retain the *feel* of `paradise-fishing` with the new graphics.

 ## Not ready